 Changes in the fund balance of the BOCES can be explained by the ebb and flow of grants that flow through the BOCES to the Member Districts.
 The fund balance is not as much of a concern as cash flow needs.
-A year ago we adjusted the timing of our Title 1 payments to the member districts, which allowed our cash flow to be adequate.
+Two years ago we adjusted the timing of our Title 1 payments to the member districts, which allowed our cash flow to be adequate and that continued to work well for us this fiscal year.

-Our budgeted decrease in beginning fund balance was \$138,906 for the 2016-17 budget year.
-But actually the fund balance increased by \$167,446.
+Our budgeted decrease in beginning fund balance was \$112,782 for the 2018-19 budget year.
+But actually the fund balance increased by \$33,426.
 We had anticipated a decrease in the general fund, local special education, and VNETs fund balances.
-The increased fund balance can be attributed to the increase in Out-of-District high costs grant revenue that was received, not purchasing the technology equipment we thought we would need for VNETs and not having potential building maintenance costs we had budgeted for.
+The increased fund balance can be attributed to the increase in Out-of-District high costs grant revenue that was received, an increased number of alternative licensure candidates (regular and special education) and smaller cumulative savings in administrative spending.
 We also worked hard to fill positions where possible with BOCES employee contracts rather than outside purchase service contracts which tend to be more expensive.
 By keeping a close eye on the budget we were able to balance the budget and have an increase in our fund balance.

 For next year's budget we will continue to attempt to fill positions where possible with BOCES employee contracts rather than purchase service contracts.
-The 2017-18 budget reflects a salary freeze for our staff.
 The intent will once again be to develop a balanced budget with no deficit.